awslabs/gluonts/docs/tutorials/data_manipulation/dataframesdataset.md

 |2021-01-01 02:00:00|-0.33|0|0.39|
 |...|...|...|...|

-Gluonts also supports multiple time series.
+GluonTS also supports multiple time series.
 Those can either be a list of the DataFrames with the format above (having at least a `timestamp` index or column and `target` column), a dict of DataFrames or a Long-DataFrame that has an additional